igormironchik/md4qt/README.md

    }
    ```

-I need to know positions in the `Markdown` file of blocks/elements.
-How
+How can I obtain positions of blocks/elements in `Markdown` file?
-can I achieve this?
 ---

  * Done in version `2.0.5`.
 Remember that all positions in `md4qt` start with 0,